-1725 Principles of Engineering

-This is one of several courses in the PLTW curriculum.
+1725 Principles of Engineering This is one of several courses in the PLTW curriculum.
 This course helps students understand the field of engineering/engineering technology.
 Exploring various technology systems and manufacturing processes help students learn how engineers and technicians use math, science and technology in solving engineering problems to benefit people.
 The course also includes concerns about social and political consequences of technological change.
 Prerequisite: Successful completion of Geometry or be concurrently enrolled.

-1735 Computer Science Principles (CSP)

-This is one of several courses in the PLTW curriculum.

-This course aims to develop computational thinking, generate excitement about career paths that utilize computing, and introduce professional tools that foster creativity and collaboration.
+1735 Commuter Science This is one of several courses in the PLTW curriculum.
+Computer Science Principles (CSP) This course aims to develop computational thinking, generate excitement about career paths that utilize computing, and introduce professional tools that foster creativity and collaboration.
 CSP helps students develop programming expertise and explore the workings of the Internet using Python as a primary tool and incorporating multiple platforms and languages for computation.
 Projects and problems include app development, visualization of data, cybersecurity, and simulation.
 AP Option: Students desiring a higher level course may choose to enroll in the alternative pacing Advanced Placement CSP course.
 AP Students will be graded based on more rigorous expectations and required to demonstrate a greater degree of mastery of course concepts, Students will need to indicate their preference for the AP level CSP course by the mid-point of the first quarter and are expected to take the AP CSP exam in May.
 Prerequisite: Successful completion of Algebra I or concurrently enrolled.

-1781 Electronics This is an introductory course designed to acquaint the student with the applications of electronic devices and circuits.
-Through student projects and lab experiments, the student will study the principles of direct and alternating current, magnetism, transistors, amplifiers, power supplies, and semiconductor circuits.
-Also included will be hands-on experiences with radio communications and analog electronics.

-Prerequisite: Successful completion of Algebra I

-1783 Digital Electronics

-This is one of the several courses in the PLTW curriculum.

-This course in applied logic encompasses the application of

-digital electronic circuits and devices.
+1783 Digital Electronics This is one of the several courses in the PLTW curriculum.
+This course in applied logic encompasses the application of digital electronic circuits and devices.
 Computer simulation software is used to design and test digital circuitry prior to actual construction of circuits and devices.

-Prerequisite: Successful completion of Introduction to Engineering Design or Principles of Engineering or written permission of instructor.
+Prerequisite: Successful completion of Algebra I or concurrently enrolled.